August von Eisenhart

-August von Eisenhart (3 November 1826 - 21 December 1905) was a Bavarian lawyer who became a politician.
+August von Eisenhart (3 November 1826 – 21 December 1905) was a Bavarian lawyer who became a politician.
 Between 1870 and 1876 he served as the king's cabinet secretary.
 The appointment was almost certainly made at the instigation of the powerful Interior Minister Johann von Lutz.
 The king himself became (at best) increasingly reclusive during the 1870s: commentators indicate that von Eisenhart became, in effect, the sole intermediary between King Ludwig II and the outside world - which included the other members of the Bavarian government.

-Life
+Early life and education

-Johann August Eisenhart was born in Munich where Ignaz Eisenhart (1790–1864), his father, worked as a senior appeal court judge.
+Johann August Eisenhart was born in Munich, where Ignaz Eisenhart (1790–1864), his father, worked as a senior appeal court judge.
 Both his parents had come originally from Württemberg.
-He studied Jurisprudence, first at Munich and then at Heidelberg.
+He studied Jurisprudence, first at the Ludwig-Maximilians-Universität München and then at Heidelberg University.
 While a student he formed what would become a lifelong friendship with the writer Joseph Victor von Scheffel.
 His studies completed, he joined the Bavarian Justice Service.

+Career

 The work started with an internship, during which he lived in Munich with his parents at the family home in the "Karlstraße".
 Diagonally across the street was the home of the Kobells, members of a well-established dynasty of intellectuals and artists.
 August Eisenhart and Luise von Kobell (1827 - 1901) had already known one another for a long time when, finally, on 14 September 1857, they married.
 The ceremony took place not in the city but in the little town of Miesbach, in the Alpine foothills some 50 km to the south.
 Bride and groom both came from prominent families, and were united in their determination that their wedding ceremony should be a low-key affair.
 Directly following the service they headed further south "into the mountains" for their honeymoon.
 By this time Eisenhart was well established in his career.
 Promotion followed the marriage when, at the end of 1857, he was appointed to a junior judicial role as an "assessor" at the Munich district court.
 Further promotion followed in 1859 when he was appointed to the same position at the Upper Appeal Court in Freising.
 When the Upper Appeal Court was transferred to Munich in 1862, Eisenhart moved back with it, by now a judge of the appeal court.
 For the rest of the 1860s his career continued to progress along its upward trajectory.